Year 10 German

 In this course we will explore our immediate environment and focus on areas of personal interest.
 You will learn how to understand and construct simple texts using your knowledge of German to describe aspects of your own background and immediate environment.

 The emphasis is on communicating using everyday German in authentic contexts.
-You will get the opportunity to participate in the Language Perfect World Championships and the Auckland Goethe Society Oral Competition.
+You will get the opportunity to participate in the Language Perfect World Championships and the Auckland Goethe Society Speaking Competition.

 This course prepares you for NCEA German Level 1 to NCEA Level 3 where you will be able to apply for different exchange programmes and scholarships to go to Germany.